AdobeDocs/experience-manager-cloud-service.en/help/operations/actions-center.md

 ---
 title: Actions Center
 description: Leverage the Actions Center to conveniently take action on incidents and other important information
-hidefromtoc: yes
-hide: yes
 exl-id: d5a95ac4-aa88-44d5-ba02-7c9702050208
 ---
 # Actions Center {#actions-center}

->[!NOTE]
->This feature has not been released.

 AEM as Cloud Service sends Actions Center email notifications when critical incidents occur that require immediate action, and proactive recommendations for optimizations.
 Examples include a blocked queue, or an expiring set of credentials; the full set of Actions Center notification types can be viewed in the [table below](#supported-notification-types), which will expand over time.